Prajida/Explainability-of-AI-in-Online-Proctoring-Systems/README.md

 - `POST /api/cheating-logs` - Log violation
 - `GET /api/cheating-logs/exam/:examId` - Get violations for exam
 - `GET /api/cheating-logs/student/:studentId` - Get student violations

-## 🌐 Deployment

-The frontend is configured for deployment on Vercel.
-The backend can be deployed on platforms like:
-- Heroku
-- Railway
-- AWS
-- DigitalOcean

-Make sure to update CORS settings and environment variables for production.

-## 📄 License

-This project is licensed under the ISC License.

-## 👥 Contributors

-- [Your Name/Team]

-## 📞 Support

-For issues and questions, please open an issue on the GitHub repository.

-## 🔄 Version History

-- **v1.0.0** - Initial release with core AI proctoring features

 ---